 Located just west of Hillcrest and overlooking Mission Valley and Presidio Park, Mission Hills is one of San Diego's oldest and most desirable neighborhoods.
 The area was developed in the early 1900s and is one of the most architecturally impressive neighborhoods - most of the area restored to pristine conditions.

-First and foremost, the homes.
-Mission Hills is a far cry from new cookie-cutter subdivisions and the older, but well-appointed homes each have its own unique characteristics and charm.
+What defines Mission Hills, first and foremost, is the homes.
+Mission Hills is a far cry from new cookie-cutter subdivisions and the older, but well-appointed homes each have their own unique characteristics and charm.

-Again, a quick stroll to Hillcrest is where you'll find most shopping.
+A quick stroll to Hillcrest is also where you'll find most shopping.
 If you need a supermarket, the local Vons and Albertsons are still small enough to not be overwhelming and feel more like a local grocer.
 Then there's the Mission Hills Nursery on Fort Stockton Drive, one of the city's oldest and finest nurseries.

 Mission Hills is located just north of downtown San Diego and is easily accessed from State Route 163, which cuts through the area.
 From I-8, take SR 163 south and take the West Washington Street exit.
 Drive through Hillcrest and within a few blocks you will be in Mission Hills.